Circus (1936 film): Plot

 Kneishitz interrupts the act to tell Dixon to come with him or else he will reveal her secret.
-When she refuses, Kneishitz delivers a Hitler-like rant about how Dixon has a black son Jimmy, only for the audience to laugh at him.
-Ludvig tells Kneishitz that the Soviet peoples do not care about racial purity or race at all.
+When she refuses, Kneishitz delivers a Hitler-like rant about how Dixon has a black son called Jimmy, only for the audience to laugh at him.
+Ludvig tells Kneishitz that the peoples of the Soviet Union do not share his concern about racial purity or race at all.
 Dixon's black son is embraced by friendly Soviet people.
 Kneishitz tries to seize Jimmy, but the audience unites to save him.
 Finally, a group of burly Red Army soldiers in the audience block Kneishitz, who cowers in fear and leaves.
 The movie climaxes with a lullaby being sung to the baby by representatives of various Soviet ethnicities taking turns.
-The lyrics of the lullaby to Jimmy are sung in Russian, Ukrainian, Yiddish, Uzbek and Georgian.
-One of the members of the audience is a black American man dressed in a Soviet naval officer's uniform with a Russian wife.
-The lyrics of The International Lullaby declare: "Son prikhodit na porog/Krepko, krepko spi ty/Sto putei, sto dorog/Dlia tebia otkryty" ("Sleep comes to your doorstep/Sleep very,very soundly/A hundred paths, a hundred doorways/Are open to you").
-Dixon and Martynov declare their love for one another while Rayechka and Shameikin become engaged.
+The lyrics of the lullaby to Jimmy are sung in Russian, Ukrainian, Yiddish, Uzbek, and Georgian.
+One of the members of the audience is a black American man dressed in a Soviet naval officer's uniform with a white Russian wife, which was meant to show that there is no racism in the Soviet Union.
+The lyrics of The International Lullaby declare: "Son prikhodit na porog/Krepko, krepko spi ty/Sto putei, sto dorog/Dlia tebia otkryty" ("Sleep comes to your doorstep/Sleep very, very soundly/A hundred paths, a hundred doorways/Are open to you").
+Dixon and Martynov declare their love for one another while Rayechka and Skameikin become engaged.
 The film ends with Rayechka and Dixon marching together in the annual May Day parade under banners depicting the faces of Lenin and Stalin.
-Much of the footage of the May Day parade used in the film was taken from the actual May Day parade of 1935.

-The film was digitally colorized in 2011 in Russia.